jreel/jreel.github.io/_posts/2017-07-20-installing-jekyll-on-windows.md

      If you get errors when trying to `gem install` anything, check [Dave's guide to install Ruby](http://daverupert.com/2016/06/ruby-on-rails-on-bash-on-ubuntu-on-windows/) to see how to install some dependencies that you might be missing (typically the XML libs for Nokogiri).

-  6. If you want, you can install the `github-pages` gem locally, to make sure that your local build environment matches GitHub's.
+  6. If you want, you can install the `github-pages` gem, to ensure that your local build environment matches GitHub's.
 The best way seems to be:
      - Install the Bundler package manager: `sudo gem install bundler`
      - Create (or edit) a `Gemfile` in your project directory and add the the following lines to it:
          ~~~~~~~~~~